 Say goodbye to cold toes in the winter!
 Nothing feels as luxurious as stepping onto a warm radiant heated floor after a long bath or stepping inside from the cold.
-They provide ultimate comfort, savings on energy bills and can increase your home value.
+A heated floor is one of the best ways to create a spa-like bathroom, save on energy bills, and increase your home value.
 But how does a heated floor work?
 Why is it better than central air heating?

 What is Radiant Floor Heating?